jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or Widlfy .
+The application this project produces is designed to be run on WidlFly .

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.
+All you need to build this project is Java 7.0 (Java SDK 1.7) or later, Maven 3.0 or later.

 Configure Maven